Andreas-Oian/Andreas-Oian/README.md

 - 👋 Hi, I’m @Andreas-Oian
-- 👀 I’m interested in ...
-Engineering, mathematics and aerospace
+- 👀 I’m interested in mathematics
 - 📫 How to reach me ... andreas.oeian@gmail.com

 <!---